 Crime scene technicians are highly trained professionals responsible for the application of scientific principles and advances in Forensic Science to analyze, identify, and classify mechanical devices, chemical and physical substances, materials, liquids, or other physical evidence to solve crime issues.

-Their work description involves collecting, packaging, and processing evidences from homicides, aggravated assaults, rapes, robberies, police involved shootings, and any other investigations that they are requested to assist field services or major crimes.
+The crime scene technician job description involves collecting, packaging, and processing evidences from homicides, aggravated assaults, rapes, robberies, police involved shootings, and any other investigations that they are requested to assist field services or major crimes.

 Crime scene technicians work in local and state government organizations, coroner’s offices, and crime labs, morgues, and police departments.